Sandwich (band): S Marks the Spot and continuous success (2009–2010)

-This year also started the 4-year relationship with Tanduay as Sandwich became part of Tanduay's First Five where five of the most popular bands in the country had a nationwide tour playing their hits.
+This year also started a 4-year relationship with Tanduay.
+Sandwich became part of Tanduay's First Five, which was five of the most popular bands in the country on a nationwide tour playing their hits.

-Five on the Floor, Fat Salt & Flame, Debris, Under the glow of the Satellite concert (2010–2020)
+Contra Tiempo, Fat Salt & Flame, Debris, Under the Glow of the Satellite concert (2010–2020)

-In 2010, Sandwich launched their sixth studio album, Contra Tiempo featuring the single "Putik", which the band dedicates to the victims of Typhoon Ondoy (international name Ketsana).
+In 2010, Sandwich launched their sixth studio album, Contra Tiempo, featuring the single "Putik," which the band dedicated to the victims of Typhoon Ondoy (international name Ketsana).
 "Lakad" was released as the second single from the album.

-2012 was a year where the band had a chance to travel and share their music to different countries.
-They participated in the Hong Kong Clockenflap Music and Arts Festival, Malaysia's Future Music Festival and the Hollywood Bowl with Apl de Ap of the Black Eyed Peas in Los Angeles, California, USA.
+2012 was the year when the band had a chance to travel and share their music with different countries.
+They participated in the Hong Kong Clockenflap Music and Arts Festival, Malaysia's Future Music Festival, and the Hollywood Bowl with Apl.de.ap (Allan Pineda Lindo) of the Black Eyed Peas in Los Angeles, California, USA.

-In April 2013, they released the album, Fat Salt & Flame, under Polyeast Records.
-A year after the release of Fat Salt & Flame, they released their 8th album under Polyeast Records entitled Debris with the carrier single "Kagulo".
+In April 2013, they released the album, Fat, Salt, & Flame, under Polyeast Records.
+A year after the release of Fat, Salt, & Flame, they released their eight album, Debris, with the carrier single "Kagulo."
 It was released on February 12, 2015, through PolyEast Records.
-It was launched on February 25, 2015, at the UP Town Center in Quezon City, Philippines.
-The album design of Debris featured destroyed and disassembled audio electronics like a Fostex cassette track which was first used as album cover for "4 Track Mind" and a Tascam minidisc track used for the production of Sandwich's "Grip, Stand Throw", Squid9's "Ink Jet", and Eraserheads' "Natin99" and "Carbonstereoxide".
-In 2014, Sandwich headlined P-Fest UK, performing in Leeds and London, United Kingdom together with other Filipino bands Top Junk, Squid 9, The Diegos, Pedicab and Yano, as well as UK-based Filipino bands.
-In 2017, they took part at the Coke Studio Philippines Project, they collaborated with young electronic artist BP Valenzuela.
+It was launched on February 25, 2015, at the U.P.
+Town Center in Quezon City, Philippines.
+The album design of Debris featured destroyed and disassembled audio electronics, like a Fostex cassette track that was first used as album cover for 4-Track Mind and a Tascam minidisc track used for the production of Sandwich's Grip, Stand Throw, Squid9's Ink Jet, and Eraserheads' Natin99 and Carbonstereoxide.
+In 2014, Sandwich headlined P-Fest UK, performing in Leeds and London, United Kingdom, together with other Filipino bands Top Junk, Squid 9, The Diegos, Pedicab, and Yano, as well as with UK-based Filipino bands.
+In 2017, they took part in the Coke Studio Philippines Project, collaborating with young electronic artist BP Valenzuela.

-In 2018, Sandwich celebrated their 20th Year by releasing a new single called 'Time Lapse'.
+In 2018, Sandwich celebrated their twentieth year by releasing a new single called "Time Lapse."
 It was released on February 1, 2018.
-They held their Anniversary Show on April 13, 2018, at the Metrotent Convention Center Pasig.
+They held their anniversary show on April 13, 2018, at the Metrotent Convention Center in Pasig.

-No Goodbyes EP (2020–present)
+No Goodbyes EP and Kaswal EP (2020–present)

 On May 20, 2022, the band released their first EP, No Goodbyes, a 5-track list featuring their lead single of the same title and "Buhol Buhol" (both were released in 2020 before the COVID-19 pandemic).
 Production of these songs were recorded at a private place in Batangas for 3 days, although other recordings were done at both their residences and at Kodama Studios as well as the help from Buddy Zabala for Marasigan's vocals in pre-production.